Missed our latest presentations? Download and view them here!

 Examining Safety Planning to Increase Survivor Wellbeing

-Anna Melbin, FFI’s Director of Strategic Capacity Building, presents on how existing safety plans for domestic abuse survivors can be improved to help survivors access long-term wellbeing.
+Anna Melbin, formerly FFI’s Director of Strategic Capacity Building, presents on how existing safety plans for domestic abuse survivors can be improved to help survivors access long-term wellbeing.
 The webinar includes information on the Five Domains of Wellbeing and offers a deeper understanding of the universal drive for wellbeing.

 Hosted by Alliance for HOPE International